Master Roshi: Dragon Ball

-In Toriyama's films and Dragon Ball Super
+Dragon Ball Super

 Master Roshi would return to prominence as a major character with the revival of the Dragon Ball series in the 2010s.
 In the film Dragon Ball Z: Resurrection 'F' and its counterpart story arc in Dragon Ball Super, Master Roshi would join Goku and his friends in their fight against a resurrected Frieza leading his army to Earth and exact vengeance against Goku.
-It is also implied on one episode that the Paradise Grass is the source of Master Roshi's long lifespan, as he claims that eating some of it would allow him to live on for another millennia.
+It is also implied in one episode that the Paradise Herb is the source of Master Roshi's long lifespan, as he claims that eating some of it would allow him to live on for another millennium.

-In the Universe Survival arc of Dragon Ball Super, Roshi is revealed to have been secretly training and holding back his true strength, and he is later recruited as one of the representatives of the Seventh Universe by Goku.
+In the Universe Survival arc of the Dragon Ball Super manga, Roshi is revealed to have been secretly training and holding back his true strength, and he is later recruited as one of the representatives of the Seventh Universe by Goku, not for his strength, but for his knowledge in fighting in tournaments.
 But as his perverted behavior got him caught in a mind control spell by a Crane School student named Yurin, Roshi enlists Puar to build up a resistance to beautiful women.
+Master Roshi manages to eliminate competitors from other universes during the tournament and is one of the last 6 remaining members of Universe 7 in the tournament.
+Roshi later instructs Goku as he struggles fighting against Jiren, telling him that plain old fighting strength is not a way to measure things, that they master the martial arts not to win fights but to conquer their own selves.
+Jiren begins to attack Roshi, but the old master can avoid all attacks as he focuses on controlling his body.
+Ultimately, Jiren can eliminate Roshi after chopping at his neck, but his sacrifice is not in vain as Goku uses Roshi's teaching to unlock the new form, "Ultra Instinct", as Roshi watches from the sidelines.

-While Master Roshi manages to eliminate four competitors from other universes during the tournament, he is forced to eliminate himself when an altercation with the Sixth Universe warrior Frost nearly kills him from excessive using the Mafuba technique.
+In the anime, he is forced to eliminate himself when an altercation with the Sixth Universe warrior Frost nearly kills him from excessive use of the Mafuba technique.